zio/zio-quill/README.md

 ##### SQL Server

 The `returning` and `returningGenerated` methods are more restricted when using SQL Server; they only support arithmetic operations.
-These are inserted directly into the SQL `OUTPUT INSERTED.*` clause.
+These are inserted directly into the SQL `OUTPUT INSERTED.*` or `OUTPUT DELETED.*` clauses.

 Assuming the query:
 ```scala